What makes Bergamo unique? Follow us and you’ll find out

 Of centuries-old traditions, delicious specialties, natural beauties and even men with very "special" characteristics.
 Here is a preview of what makes Bergamo unique and unmissable.

 9 DOP cheeses are produced in Bergamo: from the green Orobie mountains to the table, every true gourmand’s dream!

-Every night at 10pm - for 360 years - the Bell Tower has chimed 100 times: marking the time of the historic closure of the access gates to the city.
+Every night at 10pm - since 1656 - the Bell Tower has chimed 100 times: marking the time of the historic closure of the access gates to the city.
 A moment full of history, today as in the past.